gainsay (verb)

 Nonsense, humbug.
 Verbal abuse.
 (MW)

-See: balderdash, drivel, malarkey, piffle, taradiddle
+See: balderdash, drivel, malarkey, piffle, taradiddle, tripe